exasol/release-droid/doc/design.md

 ### RR Starts Release Only If All Validation Succeed
 `dsn~rr-starts-release-only-if-all-validation-succeed~1`

-RR starts release if and only if all validation for the platforms users specified succeed.
+RR starts release only if all validation for the platforms users specified succeed.

 Covers: